Drone warfare: Effects

 Scholarly opinions are mixed regarding the efficacy of drone strikes.
-Some studies support that decapitation strikes to kill a terrorist or insurgent group's leadership limit the capabilities of these groups in the future, while other studies refute this.
+Some studies support that decapitation strikes to kill a terrorist or insurgent group's leadership limits the capabilities of these groups in the future, while other studies contradict this.
 Drone strikes are successful at suppressing militant behavior, though this response is in anticipation of a drone strike rather than as a result of one.
 Data from the US and Pakistan's joint counter-terrorism efforts show that militants cease communication and attack planning to avoid detection and targeting.

 Proponents of drone strikes assert that drone strikes are largely effective in targeting specific combatants.
 Some scholars argue that drone strikes reduce the amount of civilian casualties and territorial damage when compared to other types of military force like large bombs.
-Military alternatives to drone strikes such as raids and interrogations can be extremely risky, time-consuming, and potentially ineffective.
+Military alternatives to drone strikes, such as raids and interrogations, can be extremely risky, time-consuming, and potentially ineffective.
 Relying on drone strikes does not come without risks as U.S. drone usage sets an international precedent on extraterritorial and extrajudicial killings.

+Latin America

+In Mexico, Drug cartel drone operators are called "droneros" who are known to use bomb-dropping drones on enemy targets.
+The U.S has used drones to help conduct drug busts.
+The drones are implemented through secret missions to bust cartel leaders.

+Asia

+Azerbaijan

+UCAVs were used extensively by the Azerbaijani Army against the Armenian Army during the 2020 Nagorno-Karabakh conflict.
+These UCAVs included Israeli IAI Harops and Turkish Bayraktar TB2s.
+As the Bayraktar TB2 utilizes Canadian optics and laser targeting systems, Canada suspended export of its military drone technology to Turkey in October 2020 after allegations that the technology had been used to collect intelligence and direct artillery and missile fire at military positions.
+After the incident, Aselsan stated that it would begin the serial production and integration of the CATS system to replace the Canadian MX15B.

+The Economist has cited Azerbaijan's highly effective use of drones against Armenia in the 2020 Nagorno-Karabakh war and Turkey's use of drones in the Syrian Civil War as indicating the future of warfare.
+Noting that it had previously been assumed that drones would not play a major role in conflicts between nations due to their vulnerability to anti-aircraft fire, it suggested that while this might be true for major powers with air defenses, it was less true for minor powers.
+It noted Azerbaijani tactics and Turkey's use of drones as indicating a "new, more affordable type of air power".
+It also noted that the ability of drones to record their kills enabled a highly effective Azerbaijani propaganda campaign.